Bordi00/Network-Security-23-24/README.md

         http_conn.close()
 ```

-After completing the script, it can be launched using the `python3 pyflooder2.py`, and its effectiveness can be checked from PC1 by trying to ping the victim server.
+After completing the script, it can be launched using `python3 pyflooder2.py`, and its effectiveness can be checked from PC1 by trying to ping the victim server.

 ### Slowloris attack
 Slowloris [16](#references) [17](#references) is a type of attack that allows a single machine to incapacitate a web server with minimal bandwidth, so it falls into the resource-based DoS category.